 The Department of Linguistics was started in 1963 with Dr. Chandrasekhar as its head.
 Only a diploma course in Linguistics was offered in the beginning.
-The Master’s and Doctoral programme were later introduced in 1966 when the then noted Indian linguist Professor P.B.
+The Master’s and Doctoral programmes were later introduced in 1966 when the then noted Indian linguist Professor P.B.
 Pandit joined the Department.
 Dr. R.N.
-Srivastava joined the Department as a Professor in 1976 and subsequently an advanced diploma course in Applied Linguistics, and the M.Phil. programme, in place of the earlier M.Litt. programme were introduced in 1978 and 1979 respectively.
+Srivastava joined the Department as a Professor in 1976 and subsequently an advanced diploma course in Applied Linguistics, and the M.Phil. programme, in place of the earlier M.Litt. programme were introduced in 1978 and 1979, respectively.

-Recognizing its strength in its teaching programs as well as research particularly in the areas of theoretical linguistics and applied linguistics, the Department has been accorded the status of Centre for Advanced Studies in Linguistics by the University Grants Commission w.e.f.
+Recognizing its strength in its teaching programmes as well as in research, particularly in the areas of theoretical linguistics and applied linguistics, the Department has been accorded the status of Centre for Advanced Studies in Linguistics by the University Grants Commission w.e.f.
 2010-11.
-Since 2016, the deaprtment has been further upgrated to level-II of CAS (Centre for Advance Studies) under UGC.
-The department has been fortunate in attracting linguists trained in good academic institutions located in India and abroad.
-The significant number of international scholars from prestigious academic institutions seeking academic affiliation with the Department and the number of students admitted in the Department from at least ten countries indicate the international academic recognition that the department enjoys.
-The fact that about 35 students of the Department have been selected by American and European Universities in the last few years for pursuing doctoral research further speaks of the academic reputation of the Department.
+The department has been fortunate in attracting linguists trained in excellent academic institutions located in India and abroad.
+The significant number of international scholars from prestigious academic institutions seeking academic affiliation with the Department and the number of students admitted to the Department from various countries, indicate the international academic recognition that the department enjoys.
+The fact that a number of students of the Department have been selected by premier Universities in the US and Europe in the last few years for pursuing doctoral research further speaks of the academic reputation of the Department.